Arturo Benedetti Michelangeli (1920-1995)

 22 April 1943, Teatro Comunale di Bologna:

-Franck, Sinfonia in re; Liviabella, Il vincitore, poema sinfonico; De Falla, Il cappello a tre punte; Schumann, Concerto per pianoforte e orchestra.
+Franck, Symphony in D minor; Liviabella, Il vincitore, poema sinfonico; De Falla, The Three-Cornered Hat; Schumann, Concerto per pianoforte e orchestra.

 Alceo Galliera, direttore d’orchestra.

-On 20 September 1943 Michelangeli married pianist Giulia Linda Guidetti, who was a pupil of his father.
-They lived in Bornato, near Brescia, Bolzano and Arezzo.
-They separated in 1970.
+On 20 September 1943 he married pianist Giulia Linda Guidetti, who was a pupil of his father.
+They lived in Bornato, near Brescia, Bolzano and Arezzo; they separated in 1970.

 Sunday, 5 December 1943: Teatro La Fenice, Venice